MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-compression.md

 ## General file decompression

-As previously mentioned, the Compression Framework has been binded following the stream API.
+As previously mentioned, the Compression Framework has been bound following the stream API.
 This means that in order to compress data, the developer can use the normal patterns used in other IO APIs within .Net.
 The following sample shows how to decompress data with the Compression Framework which is very similar to the API found in the `System.IO.Compression.DeflateStream` API.